lanru2001/Jenkins-Shared-Library/README.md

-## What Is a Shared Library in Jenkins?
+## What is a Shared Library in Jenkins?

 A shared library in Jenkins is a collection of Groovy scripts shared between different Jenkins jobs.
 To run the scripts, they are pulled into a Jenkinsfile.